Introduction

 With separate handles! (unlike POSIX)

-What about lseek
+What about lseek?

 - POSIX

-bridges between array and stream - Emulate
+lseekbridges between array and stream - Emulate

-in libc
+lseekin libc

 What about directories?